Tropical Rum Punch!

 In the 1940's, during the World War II years El Yunque, the second highest peak in the forest was used by the US Army Signal Corps as an early-warning radar site to protect against incursions by German aircraft and submarines.
 El Yunque Peak is the destination of this hike.

-The trail starts across the street from the Palo Colorado visitor center, heading uphill parallel to a nice cascading stream.
+Trail Description The trail starts across the street from the Palo Colorado visitor center, heading uphill parallel to a nice cascading stream.
 About 100 yards uphill the trail turns right and heads away from the Bano Grande, an old recreational pool no longer open for swimming.
 After swinging around the mountain, the trail forks, and the El Yunque Trail heads uphill to the left.
 From here, there's no problems with route finding for quite a while.

 The hike proceeds steadily uphill, but not arduously.
 Some of the trail is on crushed flagstone, other parts are more rocky.
 Rarely there is a wet puddle or muddy section that is challenging to navigate.
 There are nearly constant water drainage structures on the trail that require attention to footing.
 As you proceed uphill, you will encounter several mountain creeks and small cascades.
 Abundant tropical flora can be seen in every direction, dominated by the Mountain Sierra Palm Tree and it's impressive and colorful buttress roots.
 Another dominant species is the enormous fallen leaves of the Yagrumo Hembra tree, which approach 2-feet in diameter.